 The Tuckers’ farm is a peaceful place.
 Everyone has a job and no one complains until a hapless peacock falls off the back of a passing truck and stirs things up.
 Soon, customers are flocking tothe farm to see what all the fuss is about.
 But the hens don’t like the newcomer getting attention while they do all the hard work.
 The wise old hound sees the problem and helps orchestrate a job swap.
 What follows is the hilarious tale of three hens who get in way over their feathered heads, and one very distressed peacock who just can’t figure out how to lay an egg.
 Lester L. Laminack has created a comical look at what happens when we underestimate the value of others’ work, and Henry Cole’s delightful illustrations will have readers of all ages laughing out loud.

 Meet Mr. Penguin: adventurer (and penguin)!
 He has a dashing hat.
 He has a battered satchel.
 He has a packed lunch of fish finger sandwiches.
 Now he just needs an adventure!
-Follow along as Mr. Penguin and his trusty spider sidekick Colin swing into action, whether they’re on the hunt for some treasure that’s gone missing from the Museum of Extraordinary Objects or searching for the source of strange noises coming from an old, ruined fortress.
+Follow along as Mr. Penguin and his trusty spider sidekick Colin swing into action, whether they’re on the hunt for some treasure that’s gone missing from the Museum of Extraordinary Objects, searching for the source of strange noises coming from an old, ruined fortress, or boarding a luxury cruise ship for some much-needed rest and relaxation.
 This humorous, page-turning series from Alex T. Smith, the author-illustrator of the popular Claude series, is sure to thrill young readers looking for a good adventure.

 Paul Silva lives in a paradise―a little farm high in the hills of a lush, green island in Hawaii―where his disabled father makes a living by raising, training, and caring for roosters.
 But Paul has been sheltered from the harsh reality of the ties between the family business and the underworld of cockfighting.
 When a friend’s older brother decides to initiate Paul into this culture, Paul is shocked by what he sees.
 Illegal drugs.
 Gambling.
 But worst of all is the spectacle in the cockpit.
 With razor-sharp blades―gaffs―attached to their heels, the birds ruthlessly attack each other in a bloody fight to the death.
 Sickened by the brutal scene, Paul vows to find a way to get his family out of the business altogether.
 As he struggles to understand his family’s livelihood, he learns that being a man has nothing to do with wielding the power to hurt people and animals.